12 Summarising qualitative data

 • use counts or percentages on the other axis.

-• for nominal data, levels can be ordered any way: Think about the most helpful order.
+• for nominal data, levels can be ordered any way: think about the most helpful order.

 • bars have gaps between bars, as the bars represent distinct categories.

 Bar charts have gaps between all of the bars.
-In contrast, the bars in histograms are butted together (except when an interval has a count of zero), as the variable-axis represent a continuous numerical scale.
+In contrast, the bars in histograms are butted together (except when an interval has a count of zero), as the variable-axis usually represent a continuous numerical scale.

-13.3.3 Pie charts
+12.3.3 Pie charts

 In pie charts, a circle is divided into segments proportional to the number in each level of the qualitative variable.

-Pie charts may present challenges:
+Using pie charts may present challenges:

 • Pie charts only work when graphing parts of a whole.